 Apart from automatic import, Chisel also allows you to import the issues which are already in your Jira project to your Chisel workspace.

-Now you can choose to Import it as a Feature or as a Component.
+- Now you can choose to Import the issue types as a Feature or as a Component.
 You can toggle between Feature and Component as per your requirement.

 Import as Feature